NTFS stands for New Technology File System is a file system introduced in 1993 by Windows as they introduced the Windows NT 3.1.

 NTFS File System Features

-The NTFS file system is capable to support hard drive of 16 Exabytes.
-Individual file size is capped at under 256 GB, specially in Windows 8, 10 and Windows servers.
+The NTFS file system is capable to support the hard drive of 16 Exabytes.
+Individual file size is capped at under 256 GB, especially in Windows 8, 10 and Windows servers.

 File attributes in Windows OS, are indexed attributes like the compressed attribute, are seen in NTFS-formatted drives.